-But that Sunday, December 12, 1971, those present had the privilege of being among the first mortals to see the world’s most advanced aircraft landing: the supersonic Concorde, then still on experimental flights, used by Pompidou to display the prestige of a France that was then the leader of Europe.
+French President Georges Pompidou arrived in the Azores in torrential rain that left the hosts and dozens of reporters and cameramen waiting for him on the tarmac with water on his ankles.
+But on this Sunday, December 12, 1971, those present had the privilege of seeing, among the first mortals, the most advanced plane landing in the world: the supersonic Concorde, then still on trial flights, used by Pompidou to gain the prestige of a France , that was the Führer at the time

 Hours later, Richard Nixon was luckier with time: he and his inseparable security advisor Henry Kissinger came down from Air Force One and were greeted by a clear sky.
 Marcelo Caetano cheered with joy.
 For a long time, a Portuguese head of government did not appear in world politics as it did during the three days between December 12 and 14, 1971.